eez-open/studio/help/en-US/components/widgets/LineChart (Dashboard).md

 ## X axis range to

 If `Fixed` is selected for `X axis range option`, then the upper limit of the X-axis range is set with this item.

+## Show Y axis

+It should be set if we want to display the Y-axis.

+## Y axis tick suffix

+If specified, this string value will be appended to the Y axis values.
+Use this to set the unit of Y Axis values.

 ## Y axis range option